Len Goodman, former 'Dancing With the Stars' judge, dead at 78 - KESQ

 By Toyin Owoseje, CNN

-Former “Dancing With the Stars” judge Len Goodman has died at the age of 78.
+Former “Dancing With the Stars” judge Len Goodman has died at age 78.

 The English dance expert, who featured in the ballroom competition from 2005 until last year, died on Saturday in a hospice in Kent, southern England, following a battle with bone cancer, his manager confirmed.